Skip to content

 At a glance

-CLI flag --backend qqa (default) --backend pignn --backend cpra
+CLI flag --backend qqa --backend scip --backend pignn --backend cpra

-Install core pip install qqa pip install "qqa[pignn]" pip install "qqa[pignn]"
+Install pip install qqa pip install "qqa[scip]" pip install "qqa[pignn]" pip install "qqa[pignn]"

 When to use which